DC-analysis/dclab/docs/sec_av_basins/index.rst

   ``/events/basinmap0`` in the output file.
 Note that the fact that this mapping information is stored *as a feature* means that it is also properly gated when you define basins iteratively.
+- The *identifier* is a string that matches the identifier of the dataset.
+  When creating basins without a "same" mapping (as in this case), then the referrer will obtain an identifier that starts with this identifier, but contains additional text.
+This means identifiers are effectively cryptic data analysis trackers.
 - There are two *paths* defined, an absolute path (from the root of the file system) and a relative path (relative to the directory of the output file).
   This relative path makes it possible to copy-paste these two files *together* to